 Create (or if already existing set) the User Environment variable for AzureGraphApiVersion as follows: (To create a User Environment variable go to Control Panel > System > Advanced system settings > Advanced > Environment Variables.)

 Variable name: AzureGraphApiVersion Variable value: 2014-04-01

-Snapshot Debugger Snapshot Debugger is now available for Azure Government customers.
-To use Snapshot Debugger the only additional prerequisite is to insure that you are using Snapshot Collector version 1.3.5 or later.
+Snapshot Debugger is now available for Azure Government customers.
+To use Snapshot Debugger the only additional prerequisite is to ensure that you are using Snapshot Collector version 1.3.5 or later.
 Then simply follow the standard Snapshot Debugger documentation.

 Connection strings are the new preferred method of setting custom endpoints within Application Insights.

 Firewall exceptions - Application Insights uses a number of IP addresses.
 You might need to know these addresses if the app that you are monitoring is hosted behind a firewall.